Mark Everist

-Mark Everist (born 27 December 1956) is a British music historian, critic and musicologist.
+Mark Egerton Everist (born 27 December 1956) is a British music historian, critic, musicologist, and public intellectual.

 Early life and career

 Born in London, Everist was educated at Clifton College (Bristol) and studied at Dartington College of Arts (BA 1979), King's College London (MMus 1980), and Keble College, Oxford (DPhil 1985).

 After taking up his first post as lecturer, then reader, in musicology at King's College London in 1982, he accepted a position at the University of Southampton in 1996 and was promoted to professor.
 He has served as Head of Department (1997–2001 and 2005–2009) and Associate Dean (Research) for the Faculty of Arts and Humanities (2010–2014).
 For the 2014/15 academic year he was Professorial Fellow at the Institute of Musical Research, London.
-He has held visiting positions at the Paris Conservatoire, the University of Western Australia, the University of Melbourne,. and Université Paris Sorbonne.
-He declined a fellowship from the French Institutes of Advanced Studies for 2024-2025.
+He has held visiting positions at the Paris Conservatoire, the University of Western Australia, the University of Melbourne, and Université Paris Sorbonne.